ipleiria-robotics/3DMoBot-ros2-workspace/README.md

 ### Troubleshooting

-If building fails, RTAB-Map and realsense-ros packages may require syncing with the latest version for compatibility with latest source of ROS2 Humble.
+If building fails, RTAB-Map and realsense-ros packages may require syncing with the latest version.
+The latest source of ROS2 Humble may introduce incompatibilities with the fetched versions.

 Also ensure:
-- Data from sensors is being publish.
+- Data from sensors is being published.
-- CAN bus of odrive boards is available.
+- CAN bus is available.

 ### Content overview